 GAZA’S AGONY: AN ALTERNATIVE PERSPECTIVE ON RECENT EVENTS

-As published in Humanist Perspectives: Spring 2015
+As published in Humanist Perspectives: Spring 2015 and listed at:

 The struggle of people against power is the struggle of memory against forgetting.
 Milan Kundera